zkFHE/ringSNARK/README.md

 Examples are available in `examples`, and benchmarks in `benchmarks`.

 #### Docker
-To build a Docker container that runs a benchmark, run `docker build . --tag rinocchio-bench`, and run it with `docker run --tag rinocchio-bench`.
+To build a Docker container that runs a benchmark, run `docker build . --tag rinocchio-bench`, and run it with `docker run rinocchio-bench`.
+Make sure to run `git submodule init && git submodule update --recursive` before building to pull all dependencies.

 ## References
 <a id="1">[1]</a> C. Ganesh, A. Nitulescu, and E. Soria-Vazquez, Rinocchio: SNARKs for Ring Arithmetic.
 Cryptology ePrint Archive, Paper 2021/322, 2021.
 Available: https://eprint.iacr.org/2021/322